 On programme assessments

-You will undertake a variety of assessments including online examinations, assignments and case studies.
-You will also complete a Nursing Progress Log (NPL) as evidence of practical competence.
+Assessments will include examinations, assignments/case studies, online evidence of practical competence, and formative practical assessments.
 If you are required to undertake Functional Skills Level 2 in English and Maths, these are assessed via online examinations and practical assessments.

 Once you have completed these, and undertaken the required amount of training, you will be able to undertake the End Point Assessment.